mbianchidev/engineering-interviews/README.md

 # Engineering interviews

-This repository contains a folder with coding challenges I've been asked to solve during my batches of applications from 2023 and beyond, I'll do my best to keep it updated.
+This repository contains a folder with coding challenges I've been asked to solve during my application batches from 2023 and beyond, I'll do my best to keep it updated with fresh questions.
-This very readme file contains the guidelines I follow when I interview candidates for an Engineering role and part of my question pool.
+This very readme file contains the guidelines I follow when I interview candidates for an Engineering role and part of my question pool, mixed with questions I got asked during interviews.

 I have been a hiring manager for some time but I've also applied and got interviews for many companies (100+) - including AWS, Microsoft, Google, Uber, Booking.com and ClickHouse.